-A formal complaint should be made in the first instance to Michelle Haazen, Operations Manager, then can be escalated to Ashlie McVey, Academic Director.
+A formal complaint should be made in the first instance to the Operations Manager, then can be escalated to the Academic Director.
 This can be in person by appointment, by telephone, or in writing by email or letter.

 ACT Counselling Services Ltd

 Telephone 0141 554 0838

 ACT are able to talk you through this complaints process and answer any questions you may have.
-If you have any difficulty whatsoever in making a complaint in person or in writing, please let us know and we will do our best to assist you.
-If you think you might benefit from this support, then contact:
+If you have any difficulty whatsoever in making a complaint in person or in writing, please contact the organisation outlined below for additional support:

 The Advocacy Project